 God’s Lake is an original work of documentary theatre about the strength and resilience of the people in the remote fly-in reserve of God’s Lake Narrows, Manitoba following traumatic events of unresolved justice and a complex and challenging past.

 A rare glimpse into the lived reality of this community is told verbatim from interviews conducted with its members over six months in 2017.
 God’s Lake is a collaboration between playwright Francesca Albright and award-winning Swampy Cree filmmaker Kevin Lee Burton.
 Directed by Atomic Vaudeville's Britt Small.
 Using original live music by Ziibiwan ᓯᐱᐘᐣ, heightened physicality, and stunning visual imagery, God's Lake offers a unique opportunity to witness the complex issues facing people living in a remote community and provides an understanding for those who might have no comprehension of the reserve system, let alone what it’s like to live on a remote First Nations reserve.

 Dramaturgy by Gordon Pengilly.
 Set Design by James Insell.
+Costume Design by Carmen Thompson.
 Projection Design by Guy Segal.
-Lighting Design/Technical Direcetion by R.J.
+Lighting Design/Technical Direction by R.J.
 Peters.
 Choreography Collaboration by Starr Muranko.
-Cultural Advisor Support by Earnest Poundmaker.
-Gifts by Lise Gillies.
+Cultural Advisor Support by Lyle John (BC) & Earnest Poundmaker (AB).
+Gifts by Lise Gillies & Josephine Anderson.

 Featuring: Nick Benz, Nyla Carpentier, Taran Kootenhayoo and Erica Wilson.